aharshac/KandyPy/README.rst

       "message": "success"
     }

+|

 Send an SMS
 ~~~~~~~~~~~

-Send an SMS to a mobile number
+Send an SMS to a mobile number.

 ::